xljiadahao/corda/docs/source/key-concepts-core-types.rst

 ---------------------------

-The ``WireTransaction`` class contains the core of a transaction without signatures, and with references to attachments in place of the attachments themselves (see also :doc:`data-model`).
+The ``WireTransaction`` class contains the core of a transaction without signatures, and with references to attachments in place of the attachments themselves (see also :doc:`key-concepts-data-model`).
 Once signed these are encapsulated in the ``SignedTransaction`` class.
 For processing a transaction (i.e. to verify it) it is first converted to a ``LedgerTransaction``, which involves verifying the signatures and associating them to the relevant command(s), and resolving the attachment references to the attachments.
 Commands with valid signatures are encapsulated in the